 I only have a handful of employees; does my small business really need to offer health insurance?

 By law, you only have to offer affordable health insurance if you have more than 50 employees.
-But, let’s say your company has only a few full-time employees and things seem to be running smoothly without a health insurance plan set in place for them.
 While it may seem like “business as usual” to avoid purchasing a health insurance plan if you have less than 50 employees, you may want to reconsider.

 Employees expect more today from their employers than ever before.
 Offering at least one health insurance option has become table stakes in the job market.
 Many companies offer several options so their employees can choose a health insurance plan that best fits their needs, health requirements, lifestyle, budget, family planning and more.
 If you aim to attract and retain top talent, as well as keep employees happy, motivated and excited to work for you—health insurance is beyond necessary.

 There are two ways you can purchase a small business insurance plan – directly through a health plan, such as Priority Health or through an agent.
 Health insurance companies have teams ready to help you make the best decision for your company.
-Agents can shop the entire market for you, plus they can help with all aspects of insurance because they are not carrier specific, meaning they can help you choose additional plan options such as life, dental, vision, disability and worksite.
+Agents can shop the entire market for you, plus they can help with all aspects of insurance because they are not carrier specific, meaning they can help you choose additional plan options such as life, dental, vision and disability insurance.
 They’re also qualified to help you with ACA compliance, which can be extremely useful.
 They are an advocate for you and can help make sure you are staying ACA compliant in the ever-changing health insurance marketplace.